yueyang0115/docker-deploy/README.md

 ```
 docker build --tag=app .
 ```
 List all docker images and find the newly created one.
-(To delete an image, run "docker image rm IMAGE_NAME")
+(To delete an image, run "docker image rm NAME")
 ```
 docker image ls
 ```